stephenh/stephenh.github.com/_posts/2012-09-15-sane-rich-uis.markdown

 * Whether a panel is hidden or shown is done reactively in 4 places (show+hide on initial add, show+hide on each click).
 * The `active` CSS class is added in two places, and removed in one place.
-* We have an anonymous inner class that does multiple things in response to a click
+* We have an event callback that does multiple things in response to a click

 The result is actually not that bad in this case, but I think the approach, when used in larger components and applications, eventually leads to spaghetti code.